 Beneath the site of each post, a square or rectangular hole is excavated and concrete is poured in to create a saddle stone when set.
 The post then sits on top of this to support its weight.

-Concrete is the preferred material for its strength, because when set it will not absorb water that can freeze and split the saddle.
+Concrete is the preferred material for its strength.
+This is because when it sets, it will not absorb water that can freeze and split the saddle.
 Saddle stones are usually tapered as the broader base distributes weight more effectively.

 They are best suited to relatively light loads such as domestic structures or external buildings like large summer houses.
-The strip itself should extend to a minimum of 75mm on either side of the wall it supports and its depth will depend on the weight of the structure.
-Again, a building control officer should be consulted on this point.
+The strip itself should extend to a minimum of 75mm on either side of the wall, and itts depth will depend on the weight of the structure.

 This type of foundation consists of a ‘raft’ of reinforced concrete slabs of uniform thickness on a compacted hardcore base.
 They extend across the entire footprint of the structure to evenly distribute the weight of the building.